5 Ecstasy II

 Many researchers, like Persinger, view the brain as the key to understanding religion.
 Others focus on psychological, genetic, and biochemical origins.
 The science of religion has historical precedents, with Sigmund Freud and William James addressing the topic early in the last century.
 Now modern researchers are applying brain scans, genetic probes, and other potent instruments as they attempt to locate the physiological causes of religious experience, characterize its effects, perhaps replicate it, and perhaps even begin to explain its abiding influence.

 The endeavor is controversial, stretching science to its limits.
 Religion is arguably the most complex manifestation of the most complex phenomenon known to science, the human mind.
 Religion's dimensions range from the intensely personal to the cultural and political.
 Additionally, researchers come to study religious experiences with very different motives and assumptions.
 Some of them hope that their studies will inform and enrich faith.
-Others see religion as an embarrassing relic of our past, and they want to explain it away.
+Others see religion as an embarrassing relic of our past, and they want to explain it away."Even when the neural basis of religion has been identified, it remains a plausible interpretation of any conceivable neuropsychological facts that there is a genuine experience of God,"

 notes Fraser Watts, a psychologist and theologian at the University of Cambridge and an Anglican vicar.